 Taking care of yourself is not something that a mom has to “earn.”
-Self care is a requirement to being the best mom a woman can be.
+Self-care is a requirement for being the best mom a woman can be.
 Taking care of yourself as a mom is not selfish.
-Instead it is a necessary part of good parenting.
+Instead, it is a necessary part of good parenting.

 So, no guilt for needing to fill your cup, mamas.

 And if the overwhelm or blues have you feeling like your "cup" is broken, then what do you need to do to fix it so you can start feeling better?
 Who do you need to help you get it?
 In other words, who are the people that can give you a timeout or the support you need?
 Start there.
 Ask for what you need.
 If you’re maxed out, say so.